barrettotte/IBMi-Book/docs/core/rpgle/specs.md

 All specifications are optional, but must be defined in the order below.

-Note: RPGLE does not have E(File Extension) or L(Line Counter) specifications.
+Note: I do not cover older format specifications like E(File Extension) or L(Line Counter) since this is focusing on RPGLE.

 These tables are from [The Modern RPG IV Language](https://www.amazon.com/Modern-RPG-IV-Language/dp/1583470646/ref=sr_1_3)